virkud/bios611-project1/hw5/hw5.md

     about the largest principal components and the total column?
     Remember, a given principal component corresponds to a weighted combination of the original variables.

 Including Total is redudant, since it is a summation of all of the other powers.
-The largest principal components
+The largest principal components should be the greatest contributor to the total column, and have the greatest influence on this variable.
+By including the total column twice, you essentially get

 6. Make a plot of the two largest components.
 Any insights?

 ![](pca.png)

 <a id="org51a4194"></a>